kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Darth Malak Fight

 - Phase One, Stasis Strat:
+  - *If Bastila and Jolee are not level 10, you won't be able to use this strat.
+This threshold is slightly higher than MC hitting level 11, but usually if you hit level 11 you can use this strat.*
   - QS just before triggering the fight
   - Malak convo: 2
   - IMMEDIATELY after his weapon flourish CS, pause the game